Finch23/Random-Password/README.md

 ## Description

-This is a very simple application using HTML, CSS and some Javascript, to create a random password for you to copy to your clipboard and use at your leisure.
+This is a application using HTML, CSS and some Javascript, to create a random password for you to copy to your clipboard and use at your leisure.

 ## Development setup